robenkleene/design-references/blender/blender-troubleshooting.md

 ## Viewport Pan & Zoom Stuck

 If you can orbit, but can't pan or zoom, try hitting the `HOME` key, or selecting `View > Frame All`.

+## Missing Camera

+If the camera isn't being displayed in the viewport, just a square when it's selected.
+Then overlays might have been toggled off, click the `Show Overlays` button at the top of the viewport.